Skip to Content

 Child Custody

-Going Through A Custody Battle?
-Contact Our Greater Cincinnati & Northern Kentucky Child Custody Attorneys
+In A Custody Battle?
+Call Our Greater Cincinnati and Northern Kentucky Child Custody Attorneys

-According to the U.S. Census, almost 90 percent of child custody cases are eventually settled outside of a courtroom, whether between the parents themselves or by the parents’ lawyers.
-In about 51 percent of those cases, both parents agree for the mother to be the custodial parents.
-This is considerably different from the overall rate of custodial parents in the U.S. that are mothers (79.9 percent).
-The goal of forty percent of states in the U.S. is to provide equal time to each parent through a child custody arrangement.
-There are only 2.5 million single fathers in the United States with full custody—a number that has been rising steadily since the 1960s when there were only about 300,000 single fathers with custody.
-Having Covington child custody attorneys from Adams Law by your side can help ensure the final custody decision is fair to all those involved.
+According to the U.S. Census, almost 90 percent of child custody cases are resolved outside the courtroom, either by the parents or their attorneys.
+In about 51 percent of these cases, both parents agree for the mother to become the custodial parent.
+This differs from the overall U.S. rate, where 79.9 percent of custodial parents are mothers.
+About forty percent of states aim to provide equal parenting time through child custody arrangements.
+There are 2.5 million single fathers in the United States with full custody—a number that has climbed steadily since the 1960s, when only 300,000 fathers held this status.
+Having a child custody attorney in Covington from Adams Law by your side helps ensure a fair custody decision for everyone involved.

 What are the Types of Child Custody in Kentucky and Ohio?